AbisheckD/Python_in_Arduino/README_Servo_led.md

-# Servo Motor Control in Arduino Mega 2560 using Python with pyFirmata
+# Arduino Servo Motor and LED Control using Python with pyFirmata

 ## Overview
-This project demonstrates how to control an Arduino Mega 2560 board using Python with the pyFirmata library.
-The example showcases basic servo motor control, where a servo connected to an Arduino board sweeps between 0° and 180° at a specified interval.
+This project demonstrates how to control both a servo motor and an LED on an Arduino Mega 2560 board using Python with the pyFirmata library.
+The servo motor sweeps between 0° and 180°, and the LED blinks at regular intervals.

 ## Prerequisites
 Before running this project, ensure you have the following:

 - **Arduino Mega 2560 Board**
 - **Servo Motor**
+- **LED** (optional, or use the built-in one on Pin 13)
 - **USB Cable**
 - **Computer with Python installed** (Python 3.10.0 recommended)
 - **Arduino IDE** to upload the Firmata firmware